Infineon/Firmware-loader/README.md

 **Mode switching in KitProg3**

-Push the mode switch button on the kit to rotate among the supported modes.
+Push the mode switch button on the kit to switch modes.
+If a kit does not support DAPLink mode, the mode switch has no effect.

 ![](.//media/ModeSwitchingDiagram.png)

-If a kit does not support DAPLink mode, this mode is skipped.

 In addition, the CY8CKIT-062S2-43012 kit supports a special operating mode that allows for two UART connections, rather than a single UART plus bridging (e.g. USB-I2C or USB-SPI).